noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 - `miao_score_tables/permute_{i}/*.csv`: MIAO score tables (AMS_ij, normalized_AMS_ij)
 - `datasets/decisiontree/{normalized, non-normalized}/permute_{i}.csv`: Features for the decision tree
 - `prediction/`: Outputs produced by applying the same pipeline in a prediction setting (see below)

+## File Overview
+- `collect-candidates.sql`: SQL to search for REV candidates and non-REV candidates from ghs
 - `dataset.yml`: The dataset used for all groups in the experiment

 ## Minimal Reproduction